ramsunvtech/Chrome.LocalMapper/README.md

-Chrome.LocalMapper
+chrome-LocalMapper
 ==================

-Chrome Plugin for Replace Site File to Your Local File.
+This Chrome Plugin is used to Replace the Online CSS / Javascript File to Our Local File on before Load.